aegrodin/nginx-ansible/README.md

 # nginx-ansible
-Installing nginx with ansible and configuring it somehow
+Install your nginx with ansible and configure it somehow